rdsea/bigdataplatforms/tutorials/airflow/alarmanalytics/README.md

 To allow Airflow to send notifiaction to Teams, you need to set up incoming webhook on Teams and add the webhook url to Airflow using the connection as described above.
 Follow the instruction steps: **Prepare MS Teams** and **Prepare Airflow** from [here](https://code.mendhak.com/Airflow-MS-Teams-Operator/#prepare-ms-teams).

+Instead of storing the webhook link into the code, we will store it into a Variable named **teams_webhook**.

+## Setup BigQuery

+It is also possible to setup BigQuery service account and a table in BigQuery so that the data can also be stored into BigQuery.

 ## Step5: Run the workflow

 Run First copy your BTSAnalyitcs workflow into the dags directory of Airflow installation (usually $HOME/airflow)/dags

 ```
 $cp bts_analytics.py ~/airflow/dags/
+$cp -r analytics ~/airflow/dags/
 ```
 or
 ```